Calculate Moving Average for Dynamic Range in Excel (3 Examples)

 Automatically update Auto update Moving Average for Specific Data in a Dynamic Range in Excel

-You can also change the Search Value to extract the data for any specific date that you want.
-The result Cell F7 will show you the correct moving average according to the date and the interval period that you will provide.
+You can also change the Search Value to extract the data for specific dates.
+The result in F7 will show the corresponding moving average.

 Automatically update Auto update Moving Average for Specific Data in a Dynamic Range in Excel